Sweating During Pregnancy

 - Wash or shower regularly.

 - Use an antiperspirant daily.
-If you’re sweating excessively during your pregnancy, consider using a stronger product, like Rexona Maximum Protection.
+If you’re sweating excessively during your pregnancy, consider using a stronger product, like Rexona Clinical Protection.
 Antiperspirants are safe to use during pregnancy, though some women find their skin is more sensitive, so you may want to consider a sensitive product.

 - Wear loose-fitting clothes and go for natural fibres that breathe.
 Underwear made of cotton will also be more breathable.